 Before taking a hiatus to raise her three children, Rachael spent 14 years at advertising agencies in New York City leading account management teams on key agency clients in the fashion/retail and hotel/resort industries.
 As primary client liaison, she managed strategic direction, brand development, execution and implementation of marketing materials for print, radio and digital efforts.
-She is currently managing marketing and events for a local boutique, and serves on the PTA as VP/Co-Chair Social Media for her children's school.
-Rachael lives in Maplewood with her daughter Ryan (11) and twin boys Benjamin and Michael (7).
+Rachael is founder of Regarding Divorce, a coaching business dedicated to helping individuals through the divorce process.
+She has three school-age children: daughter Ryan and twin boys Benjamin and Michael.

 Shortly after moving to Maplewood in 1998, Nick joined the stable of our local writers.
 Fresh from seven years of covering the music scene for Maine’s largest daily, the Portland Press Herald, he would write some two dozen Matters while simultaneously teaching two sections of mythology per term at Montclair State (eventually recording and releasing Myth Songs, a CD of the didactic ditties he wrote for and sang to his classes), cold-proofreading and writing indexes for a couple of university presses, and making silver jewelry for wholesale to the trade (an enterprise started while still in college that more than 40 years later still refuses to die).
 In 2005 Nick relocated to Ohio, writing and publishing two more books with his brother, Alex, and metamorphosing from Matters writer to copy-editor, “chasing the commas” for the magazine ever since.